rifaterdemsahin/assesment/video_script.md

 *   **Visual:** Rifat driving a futuristic, mud-splattered buggy (labeled "ATW") escaping a massive avalanche of binary code and "Old Tech" logos.
 *   **Text Overlay:** "DON'T GET BURIED" or "SURVIVE THE SHIFT".
 *   **Expression:** Intense focus (not fear).
+*   **🎨 Image Prompt:** `A cinematic YouTube thumbnail of a determined man driving a high-tech dune buggy away from a massive avalanche of green binary code and server racks, dynamic lighting, 4k, hyper-realistic.`

 ---